jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) any other statutory body that does not issue shares, if— (i) the statutory body is established by an Act of the Parliament of New Zealand or by a statute of the legislature, whether federal or state or provincial, of any territory outside New Zealand; and
       (ii) the Commissioner, having regard to the terms of the statute by which the body is established, is satisfied that it would be appropriate to treat the body as a special corporate entity for the purposes of those provisions of this Act whose application is dependent on the measurement of voting and market value interests:
-    (j) any body incorporated under the Incorporated Societies Act 1908, for an income year in which the body on no day in the income year has shares on issue to the members of the body
+    (j) any body incorporated under the Incorporated Societies Act 1908 or the Incorporated Societies Act 2022, for an income year in which the body on no day in the income year has shares on issue to the members of the body
   - **special excluded depreciable property** is defined in section EE 67 (Other definitions)
   - **special excluded depreciable property**
   - **special home ownership account**